karthikrameshpanaroma/panaromawallet-guides/faq/en/transactions/is-it-safe-to-share-payment-address-with-others.md

-# Can a user send a transaction to themselves?
+# Is it safe to share payment address with others?

 Users should share their payment address with anyone they expect to receive payments from.
 However, there are a few things to keep in mind: